mzampetakis/mzampetakis.github.io/_posts/2020-09-26-Testing-When-Time-Matters.md

 >
 >In short, mocking is creating objects that simulate the behavior of real objects.

 In our case we could use one of the available mocking libraries.
-Some of theme a listed bellow:
+Some of theme are listed bellow:
 * [mock](https://github.com/golang/mock)
 * [testify](https://github.com/stretchr/testify)
 * [monkey](https://github.com/bouk/monkey)